IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Make sure you have both developer accounts mentioned in prerequisites.
 Also make sure you have cloudant and weatherinsights services created as listed in [step 1](#1-create-your-cloudant-database-and-insights-for-weather-service).

 In this scenario, we take the Flightassist which is factored in microservices.
-This step tests the two microservices and associated dockerfiles which are created.
+This step tests the two microservices which are created.
 Since Cloud Foundry apps (warden containers) are not allowed to talk privately, they need to communicate via public route.

-Now we push the python application.
+We first push the python microservice.
 ```
 cf push <name1> -f path-to/flightassist-weather/manifest.yml
 ```